 In SLP, the architecture with DAs causes the system to be vulnerable to a single point of failure, leading to information loss and breakdown in service discovery.
 Furthermore, it adds an additional component to be administered.
 Nonetheless, SLP provides good search facilities with filters that allows attribute and predicate string search.
-However, it only provides the location and contact information of the remote service.
-To access the service itself, a separate method has to be used which is left up to the implementer.
+However, it only provides the location and contact information of the remote service while the access of the service itself is left up to the implementer.

-2.1 Universal Plug and Play
+2.2 Universal Plug and Play

 Microsoft's Universal Plug and Play (UPnP) relies heavily on IP and web technologies such as XML.
 There are three major components in UPnP: control device, device and services.
 The control device searches by means of multicast for interesting devices whose services it wants to use.
 The device is any appliance or device that has some services to offer.
-It probably contains embedded devices, and could behave as a control device.
+It might contain embedded devices, and could behave as a control device.
 Devices advertise their capabilities using multicast.
-Services meanwhile contain (1) a state table that is updated whenever the service state changes, (2) a control server that receives action requests from the control devices, executes them, updates the state table and sends responses and (3) an event server that sends notifications to subscribers of the service whenever a state change occurs.
+Services meanwhile contain (1) a state table that is updated whenever the service state changes, (2) a control server that receives action requests from the control devices, executes them, updates the state table and sends responses and (3) an event server that sends notifications to service subscribers whenever a state change occurs.
 Service discovery in UPnP is through the Simple Service Discovery Protocol (SSDP).
-XML documents provide device/service descriptions along with URLs to view the user interface of the remote device.
-Control of remote services is done using SOAP [6] and XML parsing of action requests, while GENA [7] is used to publish notifications to subscribers when a service's state changes.
+XML documents provide device/service descriptions along with URLs to the user interface of the remote device.
+Control of remote services are through SOAP [6] and XML parsing of action requests, while GENA [7] is used to publish notifications to subscribers when a service's state changes.

-This work is sponsored by the Netherlands Organization for Scientific Research (NWO) under grant number 612.060.111, and by the IBM Equinox program.
+&lt;sup>1 This work is sponsored by the Netherlands Organization for Scientific Research (NWO) under grant number 612.060.111, and by the IBM Equinox program.

-UPnP members need heavier resources than SLP devices to allow support for GENA and SOAP web servers, and XML parsing.
+UPnP consume heavier resources than SLP to support GENA and SOAP web servers, and XML parsing.
 Although it is not vulnerable to a single point of failure like SLP, its purely peer-to-peer architecture increases network traffic due to extensive use of multicast messaging.
 Furthermore, resource starved devices would not be able to handle such extensive processing.
 UPnP's service search capability is inferior to SLP as it is restricted to only device/service type searches.

-2.2 Jini
+2.3 Jini

 Jini was developed by Sun Microsystems and implemented using Java.
-All members of the network are known as services regardless whether they are hardware or purely software based.
+All members of the network are known as services.
 The most important aspect of Jini is the lookup service, where every service will have to register with at least one lookup service.
 Although there is a peer lookup mechanism, where clients could search for services through multicast and receive replies from matching services, this is not the norm.
-Once the lookup service of a suitable group has been located by a service provider, it will upload its service type will contact the lookup service to download the proxy object.
+Once the lookup service of a suitable group has been located, the service provider will upload its service type will contact the lookup service to download the proxy object.